Existence of periodic solution for a class of neutral differential equations with impulses: Introduction

 \begin{definition} A function $x:[-r,T]\to\mathbb {R}$ is said to be a solution of problem (\ref{s3}) if \begin{itemize} \item[$(i)$] $x$ is absolutely continuous on each interval $[-\delta,t_1],\ (t_1,t_2],\ldots,(t_m,T]$; \item[$(ii)$] $x^\prime(t) + Bx^\prime(t-\delta)=f(t,x_t)$ almost everywhere in $[0,T]\setminus\{t_1,\ldots,t_m\}$; \item[$(iii)$]$x(t_k^+)-x(t_k)=b_k x(t_k)$ for $k\in \{1,\ldots m\}$; \item[$(iv)$] $x(0)=x(T)$. \end{itemize} \end{definition}

 This paper is organized as follows.
 In Section $2$ we present a non-impulsive problem appropriately associated with problem \eqref{s3} and establish useful relations between their possible solutions.
-In Section $3$ we obtain conditions ensuring the existence of a $T$-periodic solution of problem (\ref{s1}), continuously differentiable on intervals $[-r,t_1], (t_k,t_{k+1})$, $k=1,2\ldots$.
+In Section $3$ we obtain conditions ensuring the existence of a $T$-periodic solution of problem (\ref{s1}).
 Finally, in Section $4$, we present an example showing the effectiveness of the obtained result.